TalhaArshad5932/talha-cloud-server/README.md

 ### Video Explainer
 Video link to my walkthrough:
-[Add your YouTube link here – unlisted is fine]

 The video shows the entire build process, including connecting to AWS, installing Nginx, setting up SSL, creating the status script, and demonstrating the final live website.